Skip to main content

 Frequently Asked Questions

-Are Rough Collies good family dogs?
+Are Rough Collies good with children?

 How much exercise does a Rough Collie need?